emre-kocyigit/genetic_algorithm__feature_selection/README.md

 Output:
 - A list which has the best chromosome of each generation --> to see the evolutionary progress
 - Best chromosome which represents the optimal features as a part of feature selection

+NOTE:
+- You can change the data, and run the GA to find the optimal feature subset.
+Don't forget to change the chromosome length parameter according to your features.
+- Also, I used F1-Score as a fitness value.
+You can customize MachineLearning part according to your problem.
+Try other ML classifiers. etc.